ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 1. Load the desired editor via the `<script>` tag.
 2. Call the static `create()` method to create the editor.

-Check the {@link installation/advanced/predefined-builds predefined build} guide for details on the builds themselves and {@link installation/advanced/predefined-builds#installing-a-build installing specific builds}.
+Check the {@link installation/advanced/predefined-builds##available-builds predefined build} guide for details on the builds builds available and how to install them.

 <!-- We should consider making OB into a separate guide -->